bazelbuild/rules_python/README.md

 This canonical naming helps avoid redundant work to import the same library multiple times.
-It is expected that this naming will remain stable, so folks should be able to reliably depend directly on e.g. `@pypi__futures_3_1_1//:pkg` for dependencies, however, it is recommended that folks stick with the `package` pattern in case the need arises for us to make changes to this format in the future.
+It is expected that this naming will remain stable, so folks should be able to reliably depend directly on e.g. `@pypi__futures_3_1_1//:pkg` for dependencies, however, it is recommended that folks stick with the `requirement` pattern in case the need arises for us to make changes to this format in the future.

 ## Updating `docs/`